martinthomson/dap-dp-ext/draft-thomson-ppm-dap-attribution.md

-Other applications might be able to use them, but any effort to make them fully generic stops short of making the extensions more complex that is required for Attribution.
+Other applications might be able to use them, but any effort to make them fully generic stops short of making the extensions more complex than is required for Attribution.

 For example, privacy budget extensions are defined to use the epsilon definition